 Sections and Subsections

 Unnecessary details should be avoided when determining the sections and subsections of the report.
 Attention should be paid to the priority order of the sections and subsections relative to each other.
-Section headings should be written with a numerical character indicating the section number, such as 1, 2, 3, followed by a period and a space.
+Section headings should be written with a numerical character indicating the section number, such as 1, 2, or 3, followed by a period and a space.
 Subsections should be numbered as 1.1, 1.2, 1.2.2, 1.2.3, and more than 2 levels of subsection numbering (up to 3 digits) should not be used.
-If a distinction is needed at the 3rd level, this requirement should be met using small letters and parentheses such as a), b), c).
+If a distinction is needed at the 3rd level, this requirement should be met using small letters and parentheses such as a), b), and c).
 In such cases, a space should be left after the parenthesis.

 Citation